spectrocloud/librarium/content/docs/06-integrations/00-aws-autoscaler.md

   ![A snapshot showing how to edit node pool configuration.](/integrations_aws-cluster-autoscaler_edit-node.png)

-4. Wait up to 5 minutes for the new nodes to provision.
+4. Wait for a few minutes for the new nodes to provision.
 Reducing the node size will make the Cluster Autoscaler shut down the large node and provision smaller-sized nodes with enough capacity to accommodate the current workload.
 Also, the new nodes' count will be within the minimum and maximum limit you specified for the worker pool.

   For example, the snapshot below shows two new nodes of size **t3.medium** spin up automatically.
 These two smaller-sized nodes will be able to handle the workload just as well as the single large-sized node.